Welcome, budgeters and savvy savers!

 - Holiday decorations: Use this sinking fund to cover the cost of holiday decorations for your home.

-- Weddings and anniversaries: This sinking will ensure you are always prepared for any special occasion that comes your way.
+- Wedding: This sinking will ensure you are always prepared for any wedding that comes your way.

 - Parties: Use this sinking fund to cover any party-related expenses.